5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

     ...
 }
 ```
-As you can see, you can enable RTC and disable AWAC at the same time as long as STAS=1.
-Using the preset variables method as follows.
+As you can see, you can enable RTC and disable AWAC at the same time if `STAS=1`, using one of the following methods/hotpatches.

 ### Method 1: using `SSCT-AWAC_N_RTC_Y` (recommended)
 This is the same method SSDTTime uses.
 It will disable AWAC but leaves RTC enabled for the case shown above.
 This is the code sippet: